sporniket/p3/README.md

 **P3, the Programmable Properties Processor** listen for specific event related with properties file parsing.
 When recognising a specific property name, it parse the value to create other processors to call, and learn which processor to call when a new property event is received.

+### What's new in v3
+* The built-in processor that use the property name as an introspection path to set a value now support numeric fields.

+### What's new in v2
+* A built-in processor that use the property name as an introspection path to set a value.

 ###Licence
  **P3, the Programmable Properties Processor** is free software: you can redistribute it and/or modify it under the terms of the